Sonic CD: Legacy

-In 2011, for the Sonic franchise's 20th anniversary, Sega released Sonic Generations, which includes remakes of various Sonic stages.
-Both versions feature a re-imagined version of the boss battle against Metal Sonic.
-Sonic Mania, produced for the series' twenty-fifth anniversary, features updated versions of Sonic CDs Metallic Madness and Stardust Speedway levels, including a boss battle against Metal Sonic.
+In 2011, Sega released Sonic Generations in celebration of the franchise's 20th anniversary, which includes a remake of the boss battle against Metal Sonic.
+Sonic Mania, produced for the series' twenty-fifth anniversary, features updated versions of Sonic CD's Stardust Speedway and Metallic Madness levels, including a boss battle against Metal Sonic.

+Sonic the Hedgehog 4 (2027) is set to be a film adaptation of Sonic CDs main plot.